 Sales is a fast-paced and energetic endeavor.
 Most sales representatives embrace the field for the daily challenges it produces.
 They love to meet/exceed goals and push the boundaries of their professional abilities.
-So when that quest for results wanes, you know something’s wrong.
+So when the quest for results decreases, you know something’s wrong.

 Still, your team members might feel that true sales excellence is out of reach.
 Armed with that thought (even if it’s an erroneous notion), they’ve stopped caring in the same way as when their careers began.
 As a dedicated and reliable sales manager, you have the power to re-ignite your team’s passion for sales.

 That begins with proven sales management development.
 Here, you’ll learn how best to procure and train the best talent, coach sales professionals on a consistent basis, and implement specific action plans to ensure maximum sales success.